MouseLand/cellpose/README.md

 ## Installation

-I recommend installing an [Anaconda](https://www.anaconda.com/download/) distribution of Python -- Choose **Python 3.7** and your operating system.
+We recommend installing an [Anaconda](https://www.anaconda.com/download/) distribution of Python -- Choose **Python 3.7** and your operating system.
 Note you might need to use an anaconda prompt if you did not add anaconda to the path.
 From your base environment (or you can make a new environment) in an anaconda prompt/command prompt, run
 ~~~~
 pip install cellpose
 ~~~~